iLert/docs/integrations/microsoft-teams/meeting.md

 ![](<../../.gitbook/assets/iLert (99).png>)

 1. Finished!
 A Microsoft Teams Meeting alert action will now be available on each alert that is created by your alert source.
-Triggering the action (use **...** in the top right actions bar) will add a **Join Meeting Link** to the alert in iLert as well as post a message into your configured Microsoft Teams channel with the meeting's details.
+Triggering the action (use **...** in the top right actions bar) will add a **Join Meeting Link** to the alert in ilert as well as post a message into your configured Microsoft Teams channel with the meeting's details.

 ![](<../../.gitbook/assets/iLert (100).png>)

 ## FAQ <a href="#faq" id="faq"></a>

-**Can I link multiple Microsoft Teams Accounts to an iLert account?**
+**Can I link multiple Microsoft Teams Accounts to an ilert account?**

 Yes.

-**How can I uninstall the iLert App from my Microsoft Teams account?**
+**How can I uninstall the ilert App from my Microsoft Teams account?**

 1. Login to your Microsoft Teams Account and navigate to your team&#x20;
 2. Click on the **More options** menu and then on the **Manage team** option